sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 by an administrator before the code can be deployed.

 Note: We are skipping the implementation of foreign keys for now.
 We will get back to them when they prove useful.
 In this application, rows are never deleted, they are only disabled.
-Rows get deleted (byt not copying them) when the entire table is copied from one database to another during a *data* refresh process.
+Rows get deleted (by not copying them) when the entire table is copied from one database to another during a *data* refresh process.

 The builder is named *table* and it has the following inputs.